ScriptBasic/WinPBX/docs/CPrint Class/00-Index.md

 Displays a Print Dialog Box to select a printer.

 ```
-ChoosePrinter (BYVAL hwndOwner AS HWND = NULL) AS BOOLEAN
+FUNCTION ChoosePrinter (BYVAL hwndOwner AS HWND = NULL) AS BOOLEAN
 ```

 | Parameter  | Description |